-In a challenging situation, is it best to change or accept?
+In challenging situations, is it best to change or accept?

 Imagine that you’ve been asked to do something that really scares you.
 Each of us has something that brings out the fear in us, and most of us would be happy if the anxiety it raises had less of an impact on our lives.
 This article looks at three fundamentally different approaches to handling challenging life situations.
 I present a new, and unorthodox way to handle difficult feelings that arise in demanding situations.
 This should enable you to live your life more fully and take advantage of difficult opportunities without suffering and struggling through.